antoninotonywhatever/appointment-bot/README.md

 **Limitations:** This bot is very simple, and assumes the target site has some kind of static element to it.
 It can only handle basic logins, and can't handle MFA. **Most importantly, by design it doesn't take any direct action on its findings.**

-Bots that scoop up appointments or buy up tickets are lame as fuck and make the world worse, don't build those.
+Bots that scoop up appointments or buy out tickets are lame as fuck and make the world worse, don't build those.

 # Lambda set up + scheduling